 - Flow (No Access - Viewer - Contributor)

 - Base (No Access - Viewer - Contributor)

 Based on these permissions, you will be able to upload or download data to your ICA project (upload and download rights) and will be allowed to take actions in the Project, Flow and Base modules related to the granted permission.

-The workspace will not be accessible anymore, nor shown in the list of workspaces.
+The workspace will not be accessible anymore, nor will it be shown in the list of workspaces.
 The content of it will be deleted so if there is any information that should be kept, you can either put it in a docker image, that you then use as a basis to start from next time, or export it using the API.

-To start the workspace, follow next steps:
+To start the workspace, follow the next steps:

 - 2.Click on Start button